Lamberto Loria: Biography

 His very rich natural and ethnographic collections were donated to the largest Italian museums (Museo Civico di Storia Naturale di Genova, Pigorini National Museum of Prehistory and Ethnography, Museo di storia naturale sezione di antropologia ed etnologia of Florence and Museo Archeologico Etnologico of Modena).
 Nevertheless, he published very little works about his researches in New Guinea, which remained unpublished in the form of notes and diaries.

-In his honor were named various species of animals, for example a species of frog (Oreophryne loriae), the Boulenger's bow-fingered gecko (Cyrtodactylus loriae), a skink (Sphenomorphus loriae), the common worm-eating snake (Toxicocalamus loriae), the Loria's satinbird (Cnemophilus loriae), the Large tree mouse (Pogonomys loriae), two subspecies of birds (Ptilorrhoa leucosticta loriae, Pitta erythrogaster loriae) and others.
+In his honor were named various species of animals, for example a species of frog (Oreophryne loriae), Boulenger's bow-fingered gecko (Cyrtodactylus loriae), a skink (Sphenomorphus loriae), the common worm-eating snake (Toxicocalamus loriae), Loria's satinbird (Cnemophilus loriae), the large tree mouse (Pogonomys loriae), two subspecies of birds (Ptilorrhoa leucosticta loriae, Pitta erythrogaster loriae), and others.